technicalhat/drinktober-hugo/content/12beers/_index.md

 ---
-title: "Drinktober archives"
+title: "The 12 beers of Christmas"
-date: 2019-10-01
+date: 2012-12-01
-draft: true
+draft: false
 beer_photo: /static/uploads/beer1.jpg
 antic_photo: /static/uploads/antic1.jpg
 thumbnail: /static/uploads/thumbnail1.jpg
 ---

+Brand new for 2020, we bring you the 12 beers of Christmas!